mbenfriha/ying-yang-react/README.md

 No, spec. can change and we try to use pure function to prevent context binding.

-If you need it, use it.
+Decorators are really awesome but we don't need it.

 ### Can i move to Babel stage-0 ?